frindaddy/digitalker-hardware/DesignDocs/system_architecture_planning.md

 ### Final Selection

-With these considerations in mind, the ideal choice for the MCU is the RP2350B.
+With these considerations in mind, the ideal choice for the MCU is the **RP2350B**.
 With its dual 150MHz ARM (or RISC-V) cores, 3 150MHz PIO state machines, QSPI FLASH interface, and 48 I/O pins, the RP2350B meets all the requirements with pins to spare.
 It is a widely-used microcontroller with pre-existing libraries for I2S and SPI interfaces.
 Finally, the RP2350B is *cheap*.
 At just $1 at the time of writing, its flexibility compared to its cost blows modern CPLDs and FPGAs out of the water.

+## I2S Conversion

+For audio recording, the PCM1809 will be used.
+The up to 192kHz sampling rate and 32-bit channel depth meet the audio recording requirements, and the internal PLLs simplify the RP2350B connections to just 3 pins.